pkurogerjs/sigcomm_2019/hotel.md

 <h3>2.
 Nearby Hotel - Hotel Nikko New Century Beijing</h3>
 (Recommended to students, English service is just OK)

-Opened: 1992   Renovated: 2013  Tel: 400 862 5688<br>
+Opened: 1992&nbsp;&nbsp;&nbsp;&nbsp;Renovated: 2013&nbsp;&nbsp;&nbsp;Tel: 400 862 5688<br/>
-No.6 Shouti South Road Haidian District, Beijing, 100044, China.<br>
+No.6 Shouti South Road Haidian District, Beijing, 100044, China.<br/>
-740m from Metro Station: Baishiqiao South.
+740 m from Metro Station: Baishiqiao South.

 There are 2 kilometers away from the hotel to the venue, 8 minutes for car and 20 minutes for walk.
-The shuttle bus will be arranged between the venue hotel to Hotel Nikko New Century Beijing
+The shuttle bus will be arranged between the venue hotel to Hotel Nikko New Century Beijing.

-Room Rate is around 700 RMB/night including single western breakfast.<br> The reservation will be updated soon.
+Room Rate is around 700 RMB/night including single western breakfast.<br/>

+The reservation will be updated soon.

 <div class="imagetext">